musevlt/mpdaf/README.rst

 It provides tools to work with MUSE-specific data (raw data, pixel tables, etc.), and with more general data like spectra, images and data cubes.
 Although its main use is to work with MUSE data, it is also possible to use it other data, for example HST images.
+MPDAF also provides MUSELET, a SExtractor-based tool to detect emission lines in a datacube, and a format to gather all the informations on a source in one FITS file.

 Bug reports, comments, and help with development are very welcome.

 MPDAF is compatible with Python 2.7 and 3.3+.